dkalintsev/Terraform-vTM-GSLB/README.md

 ## Cuff notes

-As it stands now, template doesn't increment Serial Number in the DNS zone, if you change any of the values and re-run `terraform apply` on top of already deployed configuration.
+As it stands now, template doesn't increment Serial Number in the DNS zone if you change any of the values and re-run `terraform apply` on top of already deployed configuration.

-I **think** it's not a problem because you don't normally use Secondary DNS servers with GSLB; but please do let me know if this is wrong.
+If you need to increment a zone serial, please increment value of the `zone_serial` in `terraform.tfvars` and re-run `terraform apply`.

+---

+If you specify value for the variable `env_id` that contains an underscore ("`_`"), template will replace it with a dash ("`-`") when naming your Locations.
+This is because vTM doesn't support underscores in Location names.

+All other vTM resources will be named using your original `env_id` value.

+---

+As mentioned above, pay attention to the IPs you specify in the `traffic_ips` and `traffic_ips_2` - make sure your vTM(s) can actually use them.
+Template will create an `NS` record for each IP specified, and if any of these IPs is not available, you will have an invalid NS record.

 ## Walk-through for adding another location